apex/apex/docs/docs.md

 ## Tips

-- Type `/` and search keyword, and press enter to search the document
+- Type `/` and search a keyword, and press enter to search the document
 - Type `n` to view the next occurrence of your query
 - Type `u` to page up
 - Type `d` to page down